amyamrprince/comp163-assignment-4/README.md

 This program was created for COMP-163.

 - Overview
-This game is a semester-life simulator where players make decisions about their course load, study strategy, and lifestyle choices.
-Each decision changes the player’s GPA, study hours, social points, and stress level, ultimately leading to different semester outcomes.
-The reflecting the challenges of balancing academics, social life, and well-being as a college student.
+This game is a semester life simulator where players make decisions about their course load, study strategy, and lifestyle choices.
+Each decision changes the player’s GPA, study hours, social points, and stress level, leading to different semester outcomes.
+Reflecting the challenges of balancing academics, social life, and well-being as a college student.

 - Branching Concepts Demonstrated
 Step 1: Variable Initialization